IKIM-Essen/ClusterDocs/docs/reference/authentication-lifecycle.md

 ## 6. Recovery codes are emergency credentials

 Recovery codes are individual, single-use emergency credentials.
-Store them away from the computer/session they protect, preferably in a secure offline location appropriate to your work environment.
+Store them away from the computer/session they protect, preferably in an approved password manager or another secure location appropriate to your work environment.

 Do not place recovery codes in: